-10. Show Me… Some History
+1. Show Me….
+Some History

 Remember playing Oregon Trail in grade school?
 Missouri was always on the map.
 And although families likely will not experience driving oxen (and there’s no threat of Cholera these days), they can still witness history in several places across the state.

-9. Show Me… Wild Times, Rides, and Water Slides
+2. Show Me… Wild Times, Rides, and Water Slides

-8. Show Me… Mark Twain’s Roots
+3. Show Me… Mark Twain’s Roots

-7. Show Me… St. Louis
+4. Show Me… St. Louis